 - 1. On June 1, 2015, Teacher A provides written notice to the district that they would like to transfer their Article C.4 TTOC experience that they will have accrued up until June 30, 2015 (in terms of closest equivalent month) to their temporary/continuing previous local agreement increment experience bank. - 2.
 On June 30, 2015, Teacher A has 70 TTOC days of experience accrued under Article C.4. - 3.
-On August 31, 2015, 4 months of experience would be transferred to their experience bank under the applicable previous local collective agreement increment language for continuing and/or temporary employees and 2 days of TTOC experience would remain in their TTOC bank under Article C.4.
-(70 divided by 17 = 4 whole months, with 2 days remaining) - 4.
-Effective August 31, 2015, the previous local collective agreement increment language for temporary/continuing employees would then apply to the 4 months of experience that was transferred.
+On August 31, 2015, 4 months of experience would be transferred to their experience bank under the applicable previous local Collective Agreement increment language for continuing and/or temporary employees and 2 days of TTOC experience would remain in their TTOC bank under Article C.4.
+(70 divided by 17 = 4 whole months, with 2 days remaining)

+4. Effective August 31, 2015, the previous local Collective Agreement increment l temporary/continuing employees would then apply to the 4 months of experience transferred. anguage for e that was Signed this 22 nd day of April, 2015 Revised with housekeeping 28th day of October, 2022